 The I.F.
 Stone Award for Emerging Journalists was launched in October 2011 to support the work of emerging investigative reporters, including journalism graduate students, recent graduates, journalism interns, and entry-level reporters.
 The I.F.
 Stone Award is meant to support stories that will appear in U.S. media outlets.
 Winners of the I.F.
 Stone Award will receive funding to cover the reporting costs of their project, up to a maximum of $10,000; editorial guidance from Investigative Fund editors; access to such subscription services as Nexis and Accurint; and assistance with placement of the investigation in a print, online, or broadcast outlet.

 For more than three decades The Nation Institute, in conjunction with The Nation magazine, has provided an internship program for early-career journalists.
 Interns' primary responsibilities are fact-checking and research.
-We have three internship sessions per year in which we offer editorial internships with both The Nation and The Nation Institute in New York, as well as one editorial internship with The Nation in Washington, DC.
+We have two internship sessions per year in which we offer editorial internships with both The Nation and The Nation Institute in New York.